mnott/mnott.de/3D Printing - How to Print PET-G with PLA Support.md

 ---
-title: 3D Printing - PET-G with PLA Support
+title: 3D Printing - How to Print PET-G with PLA Support
 menu_order: 1
 post_status: publish
 post_excerpt: This is to explain how to use PET-G with PLA support.